 ATS Resume Guide for the Construction Industry

 The construction industry screens resumes through ATS systems that prioritize certifications, project type experience, and safety qualifications above most other factors.
 General contractors, specialty subcontractors, and construction management firms each have distinct keyword expectations.
 Project value and type (commercial, residential, industrial) are primary ATS routing criteria.
 This guide covers the keyword clusters and resume strategies specific to construction industry hiring.
+New to ATS optimization?
+Start with our Ultimate ATS Guide.

 Industry Keyword Clusters